pre6/COVID-DATA-VISUALIZATION/README.md

 # COVID data visualizations

-To understand and visualize more of death and vaccination rates in the world, I looked at COVID-19 data and conducted various queries on them.
-I showcased my analysis on Tableau. https://public.tableau.com/views/COVIDDASHBOARD_16784903495580/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link
+To understand and visualize the death and vaccination rates in the world, I looked at COVID-19 data and conducted various queries on them.
+I showcased my analysis on Tableau.

+https://public.tableau.com/views/COVIDDASHBOARD_16784903495580/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link